X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ### Naming Conventions

+- JavaScript
-- JavaScript files are named in ``camelCase`` with the exception of React components which are named in ``PascalCase``
+	- Files are named in ``camelCase`` with the exception of React components which are named in ``PascalCase``

--- Action creators are named after the thing the action is primarily affecting -- Top level components are named after the page they represent -- Child components are grouped on folders either by function (eg. modals) or by the top level component they appear in (eg. "pokerRoom")
+	- Action creators are named after the thing the action is primarily affecting
+	- Top level components are named after the page they represent
+	- Child components are grouped on folders either by function (eg. modals) or by the top level component they appear in (eg. "pokerRoom")
--- Reducers are named after the thing they represent data for
+	- Reducers are named after the thing they represent data for

+- CSS
-- CSS files are named in ``kebab-case`` and, like the component folders, are named either after the shared function of the components they apply to or the page the styles are specific to
+	- Files are named in ``kebab-case`` and, like the component folders, are named either after the shared function of the components they apply to, or the page the styles are specific to

 Ambiguity increases mental fatigue, especially when working on shared code.
 For that reason the following guidelines exist